Vivian-Vel/Vivian-Vel/README.md

 - 👋 Hi, I’m @Vivian-Vel
 - 👀 I’m interested in becoming good at this
 - 🌱 I’m currently learning seaborn
-- 💞️ I’m looking to collaborate on any fshion stories
+- 💞️ I’m looking to collaborate on any fashion stories
 - 📫 How to reach me via email, vivian.nassali@gmail.com

 <!---